Skip to main content

 2 mentions Positive Neutral Negative

-The game's humor is characterized by edgy and bigoted content, which many users find offensive and unsuitable for general audiences, making it difficult to recommend to friends or family.
+The game's humor includes edgy and bigoted content in its online interactions, which many users find offensive and not suitable for recommendation to friends or family.

 • “It's not funny and not something that I would recommend my friends or family being exposed to.”